Hubble tension as a window on the gravitation of the dark matter sector: Exploration of a family of models: Frame relations

 Now assume that $g_{\mu\nu}$ defines the line element~(\ref{e.metpert}) $\dd s^2$ while $\tilde g_{\mu\nu}$ defines a similar line element $\dd \tilde s^2$ but with scale factor $\tilde a$ and potentials $\tilde\Phi, \tilde\Psi$.
 Since, $\dd \tilde s^2=A^{2}\dd s^2$ and $A(\varphi+\chi)=A(\varphi)[1+\alpha\chi]$, one concludes that

 For the matter sector, the scaling gives

-Now in the DM-Einstein frame, the equation of motions derived from Eq.~(\ref{JF1}), that is they are the usual conservation equations.
+Now in the DM-Einstein frame, the equations of motion are derived from Eq.~(\ref{JF1}), that is from their the usual conservation equations.
 Hence $\dot{\tilde\rho}+3\tilde{\cal H}(\tilde \rho+\tilde P)=0$ directly gives Eq.~(\ref{e.c2}).
-At the perturbation level, $\tilde\delta' + \Delta\tilde v-3\tilde\Psi'=0$ and $\tilde v'+\tilde{\cal H}\tilde v =-\tilde\Phi$, that is the standard equations~(\ref{e.pert4}) and~(\ref{e.pert5}) but in DM-Einstein frame, reduce directly to equations~(\ref{pertDM1}) and~(\ref{pertDM2}).
+At the perturbation level, $\tilde\delta' + \Delta\tilde v-3\tilde\Psi'=0$ and $\tilde v'+\tilde{\cal H}\tilde v =-\tilde\Phi$, which are the standard equations~(\ref{e.pert4}) and~(\ref{e.pert5}), which once expressed in the DM-Einstein frame reduce directly to equations~(\ref{pertDM1}) and~(\ref{pertDM2}).
 This a consistency check.
 This also explains the structure of the perturbation equations under the form~(\ref{pertDM1b}-\ref{pertDM2b}) since they are the standard perturbed conservation equations in the DM-Einstein frame.
-Indeed the Einstein equations needs to be written for $\Phi$ and $\Psi$.
+Indeed the Einstein equations need to be written for $\Phi$ and $\Psi$.